jawreal/movie-searcher/README.md

 ##it's somehow case sensitive, I didn't do adjustments about it because this project was created in 2024—when I was just learning basics

-##I was late to uplaod this in my Github because back then, I have no idea to use Git and now—since I'm studying about it, I push this.
+##I was late to upload this in my Github because back then, I have no idea to use Git and now—since I'm studying about it, I push this.